Genivia/ugrep/README.md

                   specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
-The command can be specified with option --view and defaults to environment variable PAGER when defined, or VISUAL or EDITOR.
+This command can be specified with option --view and defaults to environment variable PAGER when defined, or VISUAL or EDITOR.
 Press TAB or SHIFT-TAB to navigate directories and to select a file to search.
 Press ENTER to select lines to